cabintech/FXCoreMP/README.md

 ## Macro Definitions
 A macro definition specifies the name of the macro, the number and names of any arguments, and 1 or more lines of macro text.
 A macro starts with the $macro statement, followed by a name, optional arguments, and macro (substitution) text.

+When processing an input file
+the processor reads macro definitions but does not write them to the output (e.g. they are removed from the source text).
+A macro *invocation* supplies arguments for the macro and is replaced in the output with the results of evaluating the macro text and substituting the arguments and (possibly) evaluating other macros.
+This is sometimes referred to as "macro expansion".
+Macro may be "nested" - e.g. the macro definition text may include invocations of other macros.

 ### Inline Macro Definitions
 A simple macro with no arguments can be defined on a single line:
 ```